iosdec/UIMediaAlertController/README.md

 ***[self presentImageAlertController]*** will present the image alert controller.

-There is also a notification handler you can use to handle your picked image which is demonstrated below.
+There is also a notification handler you can use to handle your picked image and also for when the image has been reset which are demonstrated below.

+Of course, you can also add your own custom NSNotificationCenter handlers without having to comply with the UIViewController extension class.
+Definitions for the notification keys are located in the header file.

 	- (void)viewDidLoad {

 		//	Present Image Alert Controller
 		[self presentImageAlertController];

+		//	Add Picked Handler:
+		[self addUIImageAlertControllerDelegate:@selector(customImagePicked:)];

-		//	Add Notification Handler:
+		//	Add Reset Handler:
-		[self addUIImageAlertControllerDelegate:@selector(customMethodImagePicked:)];
+		[self addUIImageAlertControllerDelegate:@selector(customImageReset:)];

 	}

-	- (void)customMethodImagePicked:(NSNotification *)notification {
+	- (void)customImagePicked:(NSNotification *)notification {

 		UIImage *image = (UIImage *)notification.object;
 		//	do something with image.

+	}

+	- (void)customImageReset:(NSNotification *)notification {

+		//	image has been reset. clear image

 	}